 Barricade® Building Wrap achieves the five basic requirements for an effective air barrier system: continuity, impermeability, durability, strength, and stiffness.

 Air barrier systems control the air flow, and the moisture associated with it, between a conditioned space and an unconditioned space.
 Controlling airflow is essential to a safe, healthy, durable, comfortable, and energy-efficient building and home.
-Importantly, a properly installed and high-quality air barrier is critical to avoiding the following problems caused by uncontrolled airflow.
+Importantly, a properly installed and high-quality air barrier is critical to avoid the following problems caused by uncontrolled airflow.

 Any product with air permeance less than 0.02 L/(s • m2) @ 75 Pa pressure differential (0.004 cfm/sf @ 0.3 in. w.c. or 1.56 psf pressure differential), when tested by the ASTM E2178, Standard Test Method for Air Permeance of Building Materials, qualifies as an air barrier.
 However, effective air barrier systems have five basic requirements: